 “A person will not have full control of his mental faculties until he gets rid of his glasses.”
 Dr E F Darling, December 1925

 Focus is key

 I personally consider consciously remaining in focus as the key.
-It is important to practice being in focus as much as possible.
-While driving, watching a computer screen, washing your hands, or just walking around your home, it is important to be actively looking at something and to be specifically focused upon it as much as possible.
-If we want our eyes to retain their ability to focus (whether up close of far away) we must practice the art of requiring them to remain in focus as opposed to unconsciously allowing them to zone out.
+It is important to practice being in focus as much as possible – visually and mentally.
+While driving, watching a computer screen, washing your hands, or just walking around your home, it is important to be actively focused on something as much as possible.
+If we want our eyes to retain their ability to focus (whether up close of far away) we must practice the art of requiring them to remain in focus as opposed to unconsciously allowing them to zone out – which is what we all do most of the time.
 We must also resist the temptation to attempt to see more than just that tiny dot (at our focal point ) in clarity at any one time, especially when reading – and consequently go out of focus.

-- As often as you can remember makes sure you are focused clearly on something.
+- As often as you can remember make sure you are focused clearly on something.